Last Update: 10/6/2017

 CCleaner – This utility goes way beyond Windows 7’s disk cleanup tool.
 It helps remove unnecessary files to free up disk space, and to securely erase free space and deleted files.
 No need to ever pay for a utility that claims to speed up your machine or clean your registry.
 Supports 32-bit or 64-bit.
 Also cleans up files from many popular third party applications.

-Malwarebytes Anti-Malware Free – is free software that helps you remove malware, not defend against it.
-They have paid versions which add additional features.
+Malwarebytes Anti-Malware – was free software that helps you remove malware, not defend against it.
+With version 3 they started charging.
+They also have a free Malwarebytes AdwCleaner.
 Consider installing this program if you are unable to remove malware using the software utilities listed above.
 If Malwarebytes did not help to remove the infection, try SuperAntiSpyware Portable.
 Copy it to a CD or USB flashdrive, boot your computer into safe mode, then run the program.
 F-Secure has a free bootable Rescue CD that allows you to fix a computer that no longer starts up correctly.

 WinPatrol – Takes snapshots of your critical system files and resources.
 The program then alerts you to any changes that may occur due to malware or installing software.